Categories

 Trelissick, near Truro

-Owned by the National Trust and set on its own peninsula estate, it is a welcoming garden with stunning maritime views over the Fal estuary and lovely, meandering woodland walks leading to exotic plants and herbaceous borders.
+National Trust owned and set on its own peninsula estate, it is a welcoming garden with stunning maritime views over the Fal estuary and lovely, meandering woodland walks leading to exotic plants and herbaceous borders.

-It has extensive Woodland and Riverside walks.
-The house has a friendly and inviting atmosphere with a renowned art gallery with paintings from local Cornish artists.
+With extensive riverside walks, it’s own beach and a stately home with a renowned art gallery including paintings from local artists.

 Enys Gardens, Penryn

-Within the 30-acre gardens lie the open meadow known as Parc Lye, where the spring show of bluebells is breathtaking; the Ponds, where the waterwheel can be found, The Flower Garden, The New Zealand Garden, Broadwalk and The Orchard, to mention a few.
+Redesigned in 1833 the 30-acre gardens now include Parc Lye open meadow, where the spring show of bluebells is breathtaking; the Ponds and waterwheel, The Flower Garden, The New Zealand Garden, Broadwalk and The Orchard, not forgetting the Garden Café.

 Glendurgan Garden

-You can stroll down through the peaceful, exotic and playful valley to a sheltered beach at the bottom of the garden.
-A place to watch birds and boats, skinm stones and build sand-castles.
+National Trust owned, this is a subtropical valley garden just 15 minutes drive from Pendra Loweth.
+You can stroll down through the peaceful, exotic and playful valley to a sheltered beach at the bottom – a place to watch birds & boats, skim stones and build sand-castles.

-There is a café and a shop and the gardens are usually open between February and November each year.
+The café, shop and gardens are usually open between February and November each year.

 Trebah Gardens

-Set in Mawnan Smith just 15 minutes from Pendra Loweth, with a bus stop close to the entrance, is a beautiful sub-tropical Cornish Valley garden with over 4 miles of footpath and its very own private beach.
+Neighbouring Glendurgan, this beautiful sub-tropical Cornish Valley garden has over 4 miles of footpath and its very own private beach.

-Trebah offers visitors a year-round experience.
-In spring it comes alive with a colourful array of 100 year-old rhododendrons, magnolias and camellias; in summer the giant gunnera is a must see for young and old; in autumn, Hydrangea Valley cast clouds of china blue and soft white across Mallard pond; and in winter, their spectacular champion trees dominate the landscape, whilst plants from the southern hemisphere flower.
+Trebah offers a year-round experience.
+Spring sees 100 year-old rhododendrons, magnolias and camellias; Summer it’s the giant gunnera; Autumn the Hydrangea Valley cast clouds of china blue and soft white across Mallard pond; and the spectacular champion trees dominate the landscape in Winter.

-With adventure play areas, children’s trails and special events all year round it is a family and dog-friendly garden.
-There is ample parking and a Café and shop on site.
+With adventure play areas, children’s trails and an excellent café, it is a family and dog-friendly garden.